 Some people will tell you that you need to cut your gourds off the vine and bring them inside your house in order to dry them.
 Yes, eventually they will dry using this method, but the experts say this is not the best way.

-thing.
 The only issue is when a gourd had not fully matured and is still green before say a freeze kills the plant.
-You may be able to salvage it by drying it inside, but know that it is more susceptible to rotting than a gourd that has
+You may be able to salvage it by drying it inside, but know that it is more susceptible to rotting than a gourd that has fully matured.

 Alternatively, if you don't have a lot of gourds and don't want to leave them outside, you can bring them inside and dry them ideally in 55-65F temperature area, like your garage or basement, as the Virginia Farm Bureau suggests:

 Here Jerry from the Handy Craftsman Show gives a pretty thorough run down of how to make a gourd birdhouse from start to finish.
 You will need a few tools, but nothing that most people would have in their basic toolbox.

 If you do not want to go through the whole process of growing, drying and making your own gourd birdhouses, then here are a few for sale that are ready to go - just hang before the nesting season begins and watch the birds move in!

 Bird Watching Binoculars, Squirrel-Proof Feeder & Bird Bath Heater

 Best mid-priced bird watching binoculars.
 Waterproof, shockproof, multi-coated ED-Glass.